How to Use POLLi With the Sony Airpeak S1

 When creating a flight plan with POLLi and then transferring the flight to Airpeak Base it is important to pay attention to what you’re doing in POLLi as that is where you can edit and change your flight settings and not in Airpeak Base.
 To create an automated flight plan follow these steps:

-• After putting your area of flight down and you get more settings on the left hand side of the screen the most important details will be wind and RTH altitude.
+After putting your area of flight down and you get more settings on the left hand side of the screen go to the top left and click the three dots and select the “Airpeak Mode” to begin editing your mission.

-• Your RTH altitude, due to how the Airpeak S1 functions and starts automated missions, should be at your mission altitude.
+Your RTH and enroute altitude, due to how the Airpeak S1 functions and starts automated missions, should be at your mission altitude.
 If you deviate the RTH altitude from the mission altitude you risk getting bad images at incorrect altitudes due to rapid corrections from the drone.

 Figure 1